 Cocoa hulls are the most expensive of the popular mulches, but the look it provides for your garden is well worth it.
-Cocoa hulls have a dark brown, earth-like appearance, so you don't even notice the mulch.
-One of the main issues I've had with cocoa hull mulch is its tendency to develop mold in humid, wet weather.
+Cocoa hulls have a dark brown, Earth-like appearance, so you don't even notice the mulch.
+However, they tend to develop mold in humid, wet weather.
 This mold doesn't harm your plants or soil, but it is unsightly.

-Compost (including leaf mold) may be my favorite mulch material of all.
-Like cocoa hulls, it just fades into the plantings, so you don't even notice that it's there.
+Compost (including leaf mold), like cocoa hulls, just fades into the plantings, so you don't even notice that it's there.
 Besides looking great, it provides plenty of nutrients to your soil and increases microbial activity.
-It will need to be replenished fairly often (at least once a year, though I usually top dress with compost in spring and fall) but if you have your own compost pile, you'll have a steady supply of black gold ready to use.
+It will need to be replenished fairly often (at least once a year) but if you have your compost pile, you'll have a steady supply of black gold ready to use.

 There is a right way and a wrong way to apply mulch.
 The biggest mistake people make when adding mulch is that they don't apply enough.
-To smother weeds and retain soil moisture, a two to three inch layer of mulch is necessary.
-Less than two inches of mulch will let enough light through to allow weed seeds to germinate.
+To smother weeds and retain soil moisture, a 2 to 3-inch layer of mulch is necessary.
+Less than 2 inches of mulch will let enough light through to allow weed seeds to germinate.

-In addition to applying the right amount of mulch, you also need to make sure that it isn't pushed up against your plants.
-Pull the mulch back from tree trunks, shrubs and the crowns of your annuals, perennials, and vegetables.
+In addition to applying the right amount of mulch, you also need to make sure that it isn't pushed against your plants.
+Pull the mulch back from tree trunks, shrubs, and the crowns of your annuals, perennials, and vegetables.
 Give your plants an inch or so of space.
-When mulch is applied up against a plant, it can hold moisture and cause the plant to rot.
+When mulch is applied up to a plant, it can hold moisture and cause the plant to rot.